Astro (Motorola)

-ASTRO 25 is the next generation of ASTRO digital two-way radio communications by Motorola Solutions.
+ASTRO 25 is a generation of ASTRO digital two-way radio communications by Motorola Solutions.
 Motorola first introduced digital two-way radio in the U.S. in 1991 under the name ASTRO Digital Solutions.

 With the completion of the APCO Project 25 standard, Motorola introduced the ASTRO 25 solution and migrated its ASTRO Digital Solutions customers to ASTRO 25.
-Project 25 (also known as P25) is a suite of standards for digital radio communications that is designed specifically for law enforcement, fire and medical services to communicate with each other during emergency situations.
+Project 25 (also known as P25) is a suite of digital radio communications standards designed specifically for law enforcement, fire, and medical services to communicate with each other during emergencies.

-ASTRO 25 is now the most widely used P25 mission critical voice and data communication network in the world.
-It is designed to provide reliable and always available communication for public safety agencies.
+ASTRO 25 is now the most widely used P25 mission-critical voice and data communication network in the world.

 The Original ASTRO 25 format utilizes APCO Project 25 Phase I technology (FDMA).
 It is the most used format of the ASTRO 25 family of radio systems.